b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### What is the issue ?
 - 🚀 new deployment.
 - 🚚 put twice the load on the backend.

+<img src="schemas/transfer-state-without.svg"/>
 ---
+- what happened was a request made for server side rendering
-- cache the html render
+- was made again on the client browser.
-- but it is not he same client Side

-<img src="schemas/transfer-state-without.svg"/>

 #### Solution
 - TransferState<!-- .element: class="fragment" -->
 - HttpInterceptor using it<!-- .element: class="fragment" -->
 ---
+- Angular / nguniversal had solutions for that issue : the TransferState
 - it is a key value store that is shared between the server and the client
-- avoid useless requests
+- it helps avoid useless requests
 - used in modern angular to transfer hydration state